 Living with cat allergies is possible for many people as long as you take the right precautions.
 Keep allergies in mind while choosing a cat, reduce allergens in your house, and groom and clean up after your pet, and you and your cat will be set up for many sneeze-free years together.

-Kara Murphy is a freelance writer in Erie, Pa., with a cat named Olive.
+Kara Murphy is a freelance writer and pet parent who lives in Erie, Pa.
+She has a goldendoodle named Maddie.